+Does repair-indefinitely support existing conditions as standard practice baseline?

 Repair-indefinitely refers to scenarios in which the customer continues to repair broken or degrading equipment rather than replace the equipment.
-Stakeholders indicated that this repair-indefinitely treatment is most common in industrial and agricultural sectors, where equipment may be expensive and specialized.
+Stakeholders indicated that this repair-indefinitely treatment is common in commercial sectors, where code compliance can be very expensive, as well as in industrial and agricultural sectors, where equipment may be too expensive and specialized to replace.
 Stakeholders also discussed classes of equipment, e.g., boilers, that often operate much longer than their EULs due to continual customer repair.
+One stakeholder noted that the YEAR Stranded Asset study proved that “a significant portion of the install base is being repaired vs replaced.”

-Where repair-indefinitely measures qualify as early retirement, the existing conditions represent the first baseline (RUL = 1/3 EUL), and the standard practice (see definition in Task 1) represents the second baseline (2/3 EUL).
+Where repair-indefinitely measures qualify as early retirement, the existing conditions represent the first baseline (RUL = 1/3 EUL), and the standard practice (defined in Task 1) represents the second baseline (2/3 EUL).
 Some stakeholders argued that, for repair-indefinitely scenarios (i.e., for which the customer would have continued to repair the existing equipment), the standard practice may be the existing conditions.
+An IOU pointed out that “the ISP development process should be able to adequately determine if the existing conditions represent ISP,” and in such cases “the customer should not be penalized for operating equipment at or in excess of the ISP.”
+An implementer also noted that, where boilers can be 50 to 70 years old, it does not make sense to limit the RUL to 1/3 EUL with a 20-year EUL.